-Part I: Understanding Academic Integrity

-1. Honesty in Academic Work 3 (The Grinnell College academic honesty policy)

-2. Students' Frequently Asked Questions About Honesty 12

-Part II: The Mechanics of Citation

-1. The Importance of Citation 19

-2. Ways to Use and Cite Sources

-3. Students' Frequently Asked Questions About Citation 27

-4. Academic Honesty at Grinnell
+Part I: Un Understanding Academic Honesty at Grinnell 1.
+Honesty in Academic Work 1 (The Grinnell College academic honesty policy) 2.
+Students' Frequently Asked Questions About Honesty11 Part II: Pri Principles of Citation 1.
+The Importance of Citation 19 2.
+Ways to Use and Cite Sources and Acknowledge Collaboration and Assistance 23 (mandatory for all new students) 3.
+Students' Frequently Asked Questions About Citation 4.
+Academic Honesty at Grinnell 41 (signature form)

-PART I Understanding Academic Integrity
+PART I Understanding Academic Honesty at Grinnell

-Integrity is an essential part of the learning process at Grinnell, both in and out of the classroom.
+Academic honesty is an essential part of the learning process at Grinnell, both in and out of the classroom.
 Your instructors expect you to do your own work, cite your sources, and acknowledge assistance from others when you receive it.
-Such acts of academic honesty are closely connected to Grinnell's philosophy of self-governance by which you have many choices but are ultimately accountable for your actions within our community.
+Such acts of academic honesty are closely connected to Grinnell's philosophy of selfgovernance by which you have many choices but are ultimately accountable for your actions within our community.
 The first section of this booklet aims to assist you in understanding Grinnell's expectations, your responsibilities, and the possible consequences if you do not live up to them.